publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch2/m__us_usc_t23_s203.md

                 (vii) other appropriate public road facilities, as determined by the Secretary;

-            (B) operation and maintenance of transit facilities;
+            (B) capital, operations, and maintenance of transit facilities;

             (C) any transportation project eligible for assistance under this title that is on a public road within or adjacent to, or that provides access to, Federal lands open to the public; and

-            (D) not more $10,000,000 of the amounts made available per fiscal year to carry out this section for activities eligible under subparagraph (A)(iv).
+            (D) not more $10,000,000 of the amounts made available per fiscal year to carry out this section for activities eligible under subparagraph (A)(iv)(I).

         (2)  __Contract__  __.—__